 For example:

-In school today, I talked to my friend about the new Marvel movie.
+In school today, I talked to my friend about the new Spiderman movie.

 Really Cool Writing Prompts